crhea93/AstronomyTools/README.md

 	ScaledImage.py -- Create scaled image from image.fits

+	PSF.py -- Create PSF for an event file using ChaRT

+	PSF_fraction.py -- Calculate PSF fractions for regions

 SurfaceBrightness Folder:

 	SurfBright.py -- Calculate Surface Brightness for 40 and 400 kpc using srcflux

-	CSB.py -- Calculate Surface Brightness Coefficient from srcflux

 	SBCalc_complete.py -- Calculates Surface Brightness in a rigorous manner using aprates

-	SB_BoundsCalc.py -- To be used in conjunction with SBCalc_complete.py to generate error bounds
+	CSB_bounds.py -- To be used in conjunction with SBCalc_complete.py to generate error bounds

+	SBCalc_MERGED.py -- Creates merged directory and calculates surface brightness

 	read_input.py -- Read input files